JingAnyaSun/ImmCellTyper/README.md

 ```
 if(!require(devtools, quietly = TRUE))
   install.packages("devtools")
-  devtools::install_github("JingAnyaSun/BinaryClust2")
+  devtools::install_github("JingAnyaSun/ImmCellTyper")
 ```
 ## Required files
-BinaryClust2 pipeline requires fcs files(.fcs), sample metadata(.xlsx), panel metadata(.xlsx), and classification matrix(.csv).
+ImmCellTyper pipeline requires fcs files(.fcs), sample metadata(.xlsx), panel metadata(.xlsx), and classification matrix(.csv).
 It is recommended to put all the files needed under the same folder.
 ### Sample metadata
 1. For running the batch evaluation/normalisation session, an example of sample metadata is listed below, which should contain the information of file names('file_name'), sample ids('sample_id'), grouping('condition'), patient ids('patient_id') and batches('batch').
 And for the reference/control/anchor sample in each run, it should be labelled as 'Ref' in 'condition' column:
 ```